siuusunn/ga-project-1-snake-game/README.md

 ### Rendering Snake

-I was stuck in this part for a long time as I was trying to manipulate the entire `snake` array when the snake moves.
+I was stuck in this part for a long time as I was trying to manipulate the entire `snake` array to get the snake to wrap when the direction is changed.
 After discussion with the instructor, I found a great way to handle this which is only to change the first and the last items in the array according to the `directionOfTravel`.

 ### Check For Collision